tomcodes/cirklon-tldr/README.md

 ## Naming things

+> TIP: * When naming a pattern, press solo/skip key to generate a name/string

 * Move around with VALUE encoder
 * DELETE to delete char before cursor
 * Hold SHIFT to enter upper case letters